clappybruno/clappybruno.github.io/privacy-policy.md

 **Privacy Policy for ClappyBruno**
 **Effective Date:** 2025-07-20
-This privacy policy describes how **ClappyBruno**(“we", "our", or "the app") collects, uses, and shares user information in connection with our mobile application published on the Google Play Store.
+This privacy policy describes how **ClappyBruno**(“we", "our", or "the app") collects, uses, and shares user information in connection with our mobile application published on the Google Play Store and the Apple App Store.

 ## **1. Information We Collect**
 We collect limited data to provide and improve our game’s features.
 The types of data we collect include: